motech/motech/docs/source/demos/ivr_demo.rst

 Let's Create a :doc:`Task<../modules/tasks>`
 --------------------------------------------

-We need to create a task where the trigger is an IVR call status where the call status is ``ANSWERED`` and where the trigger is to send an SMS to the original caller with the code she entered in the message:
+We need to create a task where the trigger is an IVR call status where the call status is ``ANSWERED`` and the action is to send an SMS to the original caller with the code she entered in the message:

     .. image:: img/ivr_incoming_task.png
         :scale: 100 %